As the world around us changes, we need to look beyond the here and now to make the most of the new world of work.

 What does it mean for you?

-- Reflect on your current role and consider whether you might develop more ambidexterity to anticipate your next careers steps.
+- Reflect on your current role and consider whether you might develop more ambidexterity to anticipate your next career steps.

 - Consider what you might do to develop your network more strategically, using Ibarra’s BCD framework.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.